endoflife-date/endoflife.date/products/nvidiaproducts.md

 ### Windows

 1. [Download and run GPU-Z](https://www.techpowerup.com/gpuz/).
 2. First identify if you have a consumer or a professional card.
-If you see `GeForce` or `Titan` in the Name, you have a consumer card.
-If you see `NVS`, `Quadro`, `Quadro RTX`, `GRID`, or `Tesla` in the name, you have a professional card.
+See the "Naming scheme" section above.
 3. Next identify the card architecture.
 This will be the GPU textbox.
 You can cross reference this with the support table at the top of this page.

 ### Linux